cnosdb/docs/docs/en/v2.3/release/roadmap.md

 CnosDB V version 2.4.0 will achieve: add timing functions, add lossy compression algorithms, support update and delete operations and have a master replication group, this version of CnosDB will be able to provide users with a higher performance, easier to operate, more comprehensive data processing capabilities of the open source timing database, described in detail below.
 #### Functions
-Common functions (first, last, max, min), date conversion class, monitoring class (gauges calculation).
+The space-time functions、common functions (first, last, max, min), date conversion class, monitoring class (gauges calculation).
 #### Lossy Compression
 - Deadband Compression ：A data compression algorithm used to reduce the frequency of sensor data updates and reduce data transmission and storage costs.
 - Swinging Door Trending (SDT)  Algorithm ：A real-time data stream processing algorithm that can be used to process dynamic data sets, maintaining the number of elements in the data set by constantly adjusting the size of the gate.